-Active and public transport have historically been underfunded at the national and local levels, despite these modes comprising ~80% of trips in Metro Manila and the surrounding provinces.
+Active and public transport has historically been underfunded at the national and local levels, despite these modes comprising ~80% of trips in Metro Manila and the surrounding provinces.
 The COVID-19 recovery budget includes increased spending on these modes, which can translate into long-term improvements.
-In 2018, it was estimated that congestion was costing the economy over PHP 3.5 billion daily in lost productivity, time, and unnecessary vehicle costs-not counting other effects such as GHG emissions and traffic collisions.
+In 2018, congestion was estimated to cost the economy over PHP 3.5 billion daily in lost productivity, time, and unnecessary vehicle costs-not counting other effects such as GHG emissions and traffic collisions.

-1 https://psa.gov.ph/content/2020-census-population-and-housing-2020-cph-population-counts-declared-official-president#:~:text=The%20Philippine%20Statistics%20 Authority%20(PSA,Philippines%2C%20pursuant%20to%20Proclamation%20No.
+https://psa.gov.ph/content/2020-census-population-and-housing-2020-cph-population-counts-declared-official-president#~:text=The%20Philippine%20Statistics%20Authority%20 (PSA,Philippines%2C%20pursuant%20to%20Proclamation%20No.